-A test tone refers to a single note what plays at a specific frequency.
-You can download tones online, and save them on a disk, on a chip, your phone, or a file.
+A test tone refers to a single note that plays at a specific frequency.
+You can download tones online, and save them on a disk, on a chip, on your phone, or as a file.
 They come in 100, 400, 800, and 100 Hz.

 You may also like: Top 10 Best Selling Dash Cameras for the Safety of Your Car.

-Here are the steps for setting amplifier gain with test tones:
+Here are the steps for setting car amplifier gain with test tones:

 - Have your EQ receiver presets and the amp’s bass boost at normal settings when you listen to music.